Akira Kurosawa: Final works and last years (1987–1998)

-For his next movie, Kurosawa chose a subject very different from any that he had ever filmed before.
+For his next movie, Kurosawa chose a subject very different from any he had ever filmed.
 While some of his previous pictures (for example, Drunken Angel and Kagemusha) had included brief dream sequences, Dreams was to be entirely based upon the director's own dreams.
 Significantly, for the first time in over forty years, Kurosawa, for this deeply personal project, wrote the screenplay alone.
 Although its estimated budget was lower than the films immediately preceding it, Japanese studios were still unwilling to back one of his productions, so Kurosawa turned to another famous American fan, Steven Spielberg, who convinced Warner Bros. to buy the international rights to the completed film.
 This made it easier for Kurosawa's son, Hisao, as co-producer and soon-to-be head of Kurosawa Production, to negotiate a loan in Japan that would cover the film's production costs.
 Shooting took more than eight months to complete, and Dreams premiered at Cannes in May 1990 to a polite but muted reception, similar to the reaction the picture would generate elsewhere in the world.
 In 1990, he accepted the Academy Award for Lifetime Achievement.
 In his acceptance speech, he famously said "I'm a little worried because I don't feel that I understand cinema yet."
 At the time, Bob Thomas of The Daily Spectrum noted that Kurosawa was "considered by many critics as the greatest living filmmaker."

 Steven Spielberg, pictured here at the Cinémathèque Française in 2012, helped finance the production of several of Kurosawa's final films.

 Kurosawa now turned to a more conventional story with Rhapsody in August—the director's first film fully produced in Japan since Dodeskaden over twenty years before—which explored the scars of the nuclear bombing which destroyed Nagasaki at the very end of World War II.
 It was adapted from a Kiyoko Murata novel, but the film's references to the Nagasaki bombing came from the director rather than from the book.
 This was his only movie to include a role for an American movie star: Richard Gere, who plays a small role as the nephew of the elderly heroine.
 Shooting took place in early 1991, with the film opening on May 25 that year to a largely negative critical reaction, especially in the United States, where the director was accused of promulgating naïvely anti-American sentiments, though Kurosawa rejected these accusations.